hbach089/TicTacToe/README.md

 # TicTacToe documentation
-A basic web application in Javascript, HTML and CSS where the user has the choice to play against another player or against a computer.
+A basic web application in Javascript, HTML and CSS where the user has the choice 1vs1 or 1vsComputer (AI).
 The user also has the choice to chose between a light and a dark theme.

 ## Technologies used